mattgrosso/film-awards-api/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Notes for my future self

+- This is deployed using Glitch and is available at (https://gleaming-held-wandflower.glitch.me).
+- To update the awards data we should just need to update AcademyAwards.json with an updated version.
+- Anytime you make changes to this content you'll need to reimport it to Glitch by clicking "Tools > Import and Export" at the bottom of the Glitch project page.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)